 4. Calcium Gluconate

-A form of of calcium with very low levels of actual calcium concentration.
-You would need to take very large amounts of the supplement to reach calcium requirements, and the bioavailability is still not certain.
+This form of calcium has very low levels of actual calcium concentration.
+You would need to take very large amounts of the supplement to reach your daily calcium requirement, and the bioavailability is still not certain.

 5. Calcium Lactate

-The form of calcium found in foods such as aged cheese and baking powder.
-This form is the most commonly used antacid and is added to fruits to keep them firm and extend shelflife.
-It has a medium bioavailablity in the body because it can be absorbed at various pHs.
+The form of calcium is found in foods such as aged cheese and baking powder.
+It has a medium level of bioavailability in the body because it can be absorbed at various pHs.